ChefMooon/colourful-clocks/README.md

 **Clock Hands:** Iron, Copper, Exposed Copper, Weathered Copper, Oxidized Copper, Gold, Diamond, Netherite
 **Pendulums:** Iron, Copper, Exposed Copper, Weathered Copper, Oxidized Copper, Gold, Diamond, Netherite

-**Note:** Exposed, Weathered, and Oxidized Copper Pendulums cannot be crafted.
-They oxidize when hanging in active clocks and can be waxed to preserve the condition.

 ![Pendulum Showcase](https://i.imgur.com/hCGRSE5.png)

+**Notes:**
+- Exposed, Weathered, and Oxidized Copper Pendulums cannot be crafted.
+They oxidize when hanging in complete clocks and can be waxed to preserve the condition.
+- Glass variants for Trunks and Dials cannot be crafted, the block must be placed and a Glass Pane inserted(Right-Click).
+A tool with Silk Touch can be used to retain the Glass Variant when broken.

 ****